 There are several methods that you can try in this regard.
 Here are a few.

 1 – Using Bright Light

-You are going to have to spend a bit of money on buying the bright floodlights, and you may have to run an extension cord from the house to light up, but a few days of lighting is all it takes to divert the bats and have them move to another location.
+You are going to have to spend a bit of money on buying the bright floodlights, and you may have to run an extension cord from the house to light up (or see how to light a garage without electricity), but a few days of lighting is all it takes to divert the bats and have them move to another location.

 2 – Heat

 Bats do not like excessive heat, so one of the most effective ways to get rid of them is to overheat the place.

 Bats generally prefer warm and damp environments, conditions that are similar to caves, but they simply can’t stand excessively dry and hot areas.
 For example, you can’t find bats in desert environments!

 One of the simplest ways to get rid of these bats is to get a bunch of small heaters and then place them in your garage.
 Once you have identified the place that the bats use for roosting purposes, all you have to do is to keep the heaters there, and then turn them on.